 “Why Did I Get an OWI for Sleeping in My Car?”

 Many drunk driving cases we see at Grieve Law involve someone who has responsibly stopped their car but left it running and fell asleep.
 A concerned citizen then calls police to have them come and check on the driver.
 Often the driver/sleeper ends up getting arrested for Operating While Intoxicated.

 An OWI arrest when you have been asleep in your car is not an automatic conviction.
-Just as a skilled attorney can find ways to challenge arrests in OWI cases initiated by traffic stops, he or she can also find legal challenges in sleeping OWIs.
-Police reports and squad video footage can provide a wealth of information to rebut an officer’s handling of the investigation, and Grieve Law has had success in getting such cases amended or even dismissed.
+Just as a skilled attorney can find ways to challenge arrests in OWI cases initiated by traffic stops, he or she can also challenge sleeping OWIs.
+Police reports and squad video footage can provide a wealth of information to rebut an officer’s handling of the investigation, and Grieve Law has had success in getting such cases amended and even dismissed altogether.